Zjadlbyscos/Zjadlbyscos/README.md

 👋 Hello there!
 I'm Zuzanna.

-💻 Aspiring Fullstack Developer in the learning process at "GoIt" Bootcamp.
+💻 Aspiring Fullstack Developer in the learning process.

 🧗‍♀️ Climbing enthusiast, always reaching for new heights.